(EVM) Earned Value Management

 • A well-thought-out execution strategy by the project team

-• Objective measurement of performance that can be used to communicate progress and issues with the client.
+• Objective measurement of performance that can be used to communicate progress and issues with the client and other stakeholders

 Taking a fresh look at the EVM guidelines from a communication perspective can enhance the return on investment for using EVM and improve project performance and relationships.

-(EVM-3161) EVM Application: Quantifying Value in Various Industries and Project Phases
+(EVM-3161) EVM Application: Quantifying Values in Various Industries and Project Phases

-Quantifying value in projects is a tricky issue; more so in various project types, different project locations and project phases.
-There is an opportunity at the outset of the project to choose the best possible way of quantifying value, so that it is easy, manageable and fit for purpose (forecast’s rightly about the project).
-This paper sets out to provide valuable input to the project management and controls staff to make this decision based on available resources, the stage where the project at that point in time, how progress is going to be measured and data available.
-Feedback was obtained in the form of a survey from the industry practitioners on best practices for quantifying progress values/percentages in various industries and project phases.
-It provides the most widely accepted methodology for quantifying value using both hours/costs including indirect.
+Quantifying value in projects is a complex issue; more so in various industry types, different project locations, project phases and types of contracts.
+There is an opportunity at the outset of the project to choose the best possible way of quantifying value, so that it is easy, manageable and fit for purpose i.e., predict the future project outcome based on current performance.
+This paper provides valuable input for project management and controls staff to make the decision of choosing the right progress measurement technique based on available resources, the stage of the project, and based on available data.
+Feedback was obtained in the form of a survey from industry practitioners on best practices for quantifying progress values/percentages in various industries during various project phases.
+It provides the most widely accepted techniques for quantifying value using hours, costs (or both) including indirect costs.

 (EVM-3165) Unpacking Earned Value Management for Oil and Gas Projects

-Earned Value Management (EVM) is seen as a sound management approach to bring visibility to cost and schedule problems.
+Earned value management (EVM) has been hailed as a definitive solution to project controls.
 However, in the oil and gas industry, specifically on large and mega projects, EVM has not been used extensively.
-EVM, as a methodology, has several pitfalls that need to be considered when attempting its application in project controls.
+EVM, as a methodology, has some pitfalls that need to be considered when attempting its application on very large projects.
 This is not an indictment of either the current practices in the oil and gas industry or on EVM, as both are indeed attending to similar challenges on projects.
 The ultimate approach should aim to achieve an optimum cost-benefit ratio.
-It is also necessary to unpack the true meaning of the key performance factors on a project to be able to draw valid conclusions in establishing which work processes contribute the most to predictability and profitability of the outcome of a project.
+It is necessary to unpack the true meaning of the key performance factors on a project to be able to draw valid conclusions in establishing which work processes contribute the most to predictability and profitability of the outcome of a project.
 This paper aims to share observations and experiences in this regard.

 (EVM-3251) How to Calculate Estimate at Completion at a Project Level

-This paper discusses two different methods of calculating Estimate at completion adopted by two different software.
+This paper discusses two different methods of calculating estimate at completion adopted by two different software.
 Seamless reporting of EAC is essential.
-Differences between software on how Estimate at Completion (EAC) is calculated at a project level can confuse and mislead project management professionals, especially if these differences result in tremendous project performance indicator variances from one software to another.
+Differences between software on how estimate at completion (EAC) is calculated at a project level can confuse and mislead project management professionals, especially if these differences result in extreme project performance indicator variances from one software to another.

-This paper compares between two methods of two scheduling software used to calculate EAC at a project level:
+This paper compares between two methods of two scheduling software packages (MS Project and Primavera P6) used to calculate EAC at a project level: